bhojak/ContactList_with_MVP/README.md

 Dependency injection using Dagger2 is a software design pattern focused on making our applications loosely coupled, extensible, and maintainable.

+Reactive Extension is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.

 RxJava is a port from Netflix of the Reactive Extensions (Rx) to Java.
 RxJava was open sourced 2014 and is hosted at http://reactivex.io/.

+In reactive programming the consumer reacts to the data as it comes in.
+This is the reason why asynchronous programming is also called reactive programming.
+Reactive programming allows to propagates event changes to registered observers.

 RxAndroid is port for Android of RxJava.